 The three instances of eel entrainment in the penstock appear to have been allowed by a gap on one side of the intake trash racks.
 GLWP proposes that the trash rack assemblies be modified to close the two-inch gap at the side of the racks or to reduce it to a maximum opening of one inch.
 This will make the clear spacing of the trash racks consistent at one inch.

 In addition to modifying the trash racks to avoid eel entrainment in the penstock, the fish screens on the dam gates could be modified or rebuilt to remove every other bar.
 This would result in a two-inch clear spacing.
 A small structure could also be built and placed below one of the gates to create a hole under the gate large enough to pass eels with the gate closed.
 This opening could be blocked outside eel migration season.

+GLWP questions whether Green Lake was actually historic eel habitat for a significant number of eels.
+Before the Graham Lake Dam was built, Reeds Brook flowed through a very large marsh (in what is now Graham Lake) before discharging into the Union River.
+At about the point at which Reeds Brook would have started to climb toward Green Lake, another stream that had flowed along the edge of the marsh for most of its length, discharged into Reeds Brook.
+The Union River also meandered through the marsh for miles.

+The Atlantic States Marine Fisheries Commission’s (ASMFC) Interstate Fishery Management Plan for American Eel, April 2000, states:

+“American eel are classified as a warmwater species [...] that are most abundant in relatively warm streams and shallow lakes or embayments [...], while relatively scarce in deep, steep gradient cold-water lakes.”

+“Current research shows extensive use and home-range development of shallow lakes (<17meters) by American Eel.”

+“Elvers orient to river currents for their upstream migration [...] and are strongly attracted to the odor of decaying leaf detritus.”

+The various Union River and brook reaches that travel through the marsh would have attracted elvers much more than the cool, clean waters in the upper reach of Reeds Brook.
+Green Lake, as a deep, steep gradient cold-water lake presents little habitat for eels.

+These issues and further references are present in GLWP’s response to MDMR’s FLA comments.

 Landlocked salmon